Light bulb moments are rare. But what if they occurred at the flip of a switch?

 They were looking for simple numbers: the expected increase in percentage points associated with any change they could make.
-Then they'd decide whether to put in the effort to make that change.
-Terhanian knows that CEOs, CMOs, brand managers, insights professionals, and others want that same thing: predictions of how their actions will affect critical outcomes.
+Then they'd decide whether to put in the effort to make a particular change.
+Terhanian knows that CEOs, CMOs, brand managers, insights professionals, and others want that same thing: trustworthy predictions of how their actions will affect critical outcomes.

 Terhanian has held C-level roles worked for The NPD Group, Toluna, and Harris Interactive, as his curriculum vitae shows.
 He has also served as a board or advisory group member for the National Academy of Sciences, the US Department of Education, the Advertising Research Foundation, the Insights Association, and the British Polling Council.

 Earlier in his career, he taught and coached in public and private schools.
 The basketball teams he helped coach at the Episcopal Academy in Philadelphia won three league titles, with an overall record of 75 wins and 6 losses.